rmullin7286/home-server/README.md

 # home-server
-Configuration and scripts for my home server
+Configuration and scripts for my home server.